tmenguy/ha-solcast-solar/README.md

 >
 > Log capture instructions are in the Bug Issue Template - you will see them if you start creating a new issue - make sure you include these logs if you want the assistance of the repository constributors.
 >
 > An example of busy messages and a successful retry are shown below (with debug logging enabled).
 In this case there is no issue, as the retry succeeds.
-Should five consecutive attempts fail, then the forecast retrieval will end with an `ERROR`.
+Should ten consecutive attempts fail, then the forecast retrieval will end with an `ERROR`.
 If that happens, manually trigger another `solcast_solar.update_forecasts` service call, or wait for your next scheduled automation run.
 >
 > Should the load of sites data on integration startup be the call that has failed with 429/Too busy, then the integration cannot start correctly, and it will retry continuously.